What time do you meet?

 When you enter our sanctuary you’ll be welcomed by one of our members and given a bulletin that outlines the service and has information about upcoming events at our church.
 There will be refreshments and people will probably be milling around, catching up with one another prior to the start of the service.

-Our service usually begins with a welcome, a short call to worship, and a prayer.
-We sing, take offering, and share what’s happening in the life of our church before hearing the Word.
+Our service usually begins with a welcome, a moment of silence, and a prayer.
+We sing and share what’s happening in the life of our church before hearing the Word.
 Our Scriptures readings typically come from the Revised Common Lectionary, but we occasionally take a break from the Lectionary in order to focus in on a specific book or topic.
 A different member of our congregation reads the Scripture each week.
 That Sunday's preacher will teach on one or more of the Scriptures read.
 The sermon usually lasts about twenty minutes.

 What’s the music like?

-Our music is probably more on the traditional side, and most of the time we sing hymns from hymnals which are handed out at the beginning of the service.
-The hymns are accompanied by Yovanny Varner Perez, our talented pianist, and the singing is led by a volunteer member of the congregation.
-However, we do like to mix things up occasionally with more contemporary songs.
-We also encourage members of the congregation with musical and/or vocal talents to use their gifts in the worship service by suggesting and leading new songs, and bringing in guitars, drums, and other musical instruments.
+Our music is a blend of hymns and contemporary praise songs.
+Music is provided by Yovanny Varner Perez, our talented pianist, and the singing is led by volunteers from the congregation.
+We encourage members of the congregation with musical and/or vocal talents to use their gifts in the worship service by suggesting and leading new songs, and bringing in guitars, drums, and other musical instruments.

 How should I dress?